Skip to main content

 3. Choose the frequency & scheduling

 Decide whether to only send the Nudge once or every time the fan matches the trigger.
+To avoid repeated messages every time a fan goes online, consider using the 'Send only once' setting when configuring triggers and conditions.

+We recommend setting it to every time so the Nudge is sent every time a fan comes online.
 In this case, add up-to 10 collections to the message so the fan isn't receiving the same message over and over again.
 See below.
+Additionally, review targeting settings carefully to ensure repeated messages are minimized, especially when fans go online multiple times.

 4. Build the message or sequence